consttgit/crosssection/README.md

 ## crosssection

-These software modules are used to calculate sectorial properties of a cross section which could be of arbitrary shape.
+These software modules are used to calculate sectorial properties of an open cross-section which could be of arbitrary shape.

 ### License